-As your mind begins to fill with the exciting idea of running a marathon, you find yourself faced with your first of many questions, "Are you ready for a marathon"?
+"Are you ready for a marathon?"
+As your mind begins to fill with the exciting idea of running a marathon, you find yourself faced with this question, one of probably many.

 Marathons require a lot of effort starting with a time commitment.
 Can you plan to run at least 4 days out of the week in your current schedule?
 One of those days should be a long run between 1-4 hours!
 Will you have the block of time available to complete a long run?

 This should be the key determinant in deciding if you are ready for a marathon.
 Fill out this PAR-Q+ form to determine if you need to see a physician before attempting any exercise let alone begin marathon training.
 Also, have you suffered a recent injury?
 If so, how severe/debilitating was it to your body?
 Are you fully recovered?

 It takes time for your body to get used to running and really adapt to the rigors and stresses of the sport, the energy pathways that it uses, the muscle fibers that it recruits, etc. Give yourself time to really develop your stamina and energy for long distance running and lay a firm (but more health focused/recreational) running base.